Facebook

 How long will I stay in the hospital, and when will I be allowed to return to work?

-Normally, patients are in the hospital for 2 to 3 days, and patients usually return to work 2 weeks after surgery.
+Normally, patients are in the hospital overnight and patients usually return to work 2 weeks after surgery.
+Lap Band and Lap Band Takedowns are outpatient surgeries and you will go home the same day.
+Recovery is typically one week.

 How will I lose weight with this procedure?

-The Gastric Bypass and the Lap Band are mainly restrictive surgical procedures designed to reduce the amount of food you consume at one sitting.
-In other words, you will feel satisfied more quickly and will eat smaller amounts of food.
+Most procedures are restrictive surgical procedures designed to reduce the amount of food you consume in other words, you will feel satisfied more quickly and will eat smaller amounts of food.
+The Sleeve Gastrectomy, Roux en Y Gastric Bypass, and the Duodenal Switch also have metabolic component that also assist in weight loss.
+The DS also has a malabsorptive component that does not allow fat to be absorbed.

 How fast will I lose weight?